ursatile/css4eng/202-the-css-color-model.md

 Hexadecimal --- which gets its name from the Greek word for six, `hex`, and the Latin word for tenth, `decimal`, because English is a messed-up language --- is base sixteen.
 When we get past nine, we don't move to the tens... we count a, b, c, d, e, f, and THEN add a column.
 So zero through nine are the same as decimal numbers. a in hexadecimal is ten of something, b is eleven, c is twelve, f is fifteen, and then one-zero is sixteen.

-A CSS hex colour code looks like `#2b02ac`
+A CSS hex colour code looks like `#7a0bdc`

-The hash `#` indicates it's a colour code, and it's followed by six hexadecimal digits , `02`, `46`, then `ac`.
+The hash `#` indicates it's a colour code, and it's followed by six hexadecimal numbers  `7a` `0b` `dc`.

-* `02` in decimal is 2, which is practically zero, so our colour has almost no red in it.
+* `7b` in decimal is 122 - so 122/255ths, or about 50%, of the maximum amount of red
-* `46` in decimal is 70, which is very roughly a quarter of 255, so we've got a bit of green.
+* `0b` in decimal is 11, and 11/255ths is quite close to zero, so there's not a lot of green
-* `ac` in decimal is 172, which is quite a lot of blue
+* `dc` in decimal is 220, and 220/255ths is quite close to one, so our colour has a lot of blue in it

-so that colour is <span style="background-color: #0246ac; padding: 4px;">a rich, vivid blue with a touch of green in it.</span> (see?)
+So... half red, very little green, lots of blue -- that's going to give us a <span style="background-color: #7a0bdc;">sort of bright purple color</span>

-You'll also occasionally see hex codes written with three digits instead of six - `#fff` instead of `#ffffff`.
+You'll also occasionally see hex codes written with three digits instead of six - `#abc`, which the parser expands to `#aabbcc`.

+If a hex code has four or eight digits, it includes transparency; ` #00f8` is a transparent blue, and

 There are some developers out there who can glance at a colour and make a pretty good guess at the RGB values - and hex codes - for that colour, and who can glance at a hex code and know exactly what tint and shade it is.
 I am not one of those developers.
 I can spot the easy ones - `#00ff00` is obviously bright green, a colour code like `#252525`, where all three digits are the same, is obviously a shade of grey - but fortunately, editors like VS Code have fantastic support for editing CSS colour codes.